Esri/calcite-design-system/packages/calcite-components/src/components/tooltip/readme.md

 # calcite-tooltip

-For complete usage and implementation guidance on the `calcite-tooltip` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/tooltip/).
+For complete usage and implementation guidance for `calcite-tooltip`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/tooltip/).

 <!-- Auto Generated Below -->